troymessina/PhysicsArtOfModeling/06ApplyingNewtonsLaws.md

 * The angular velocity, $\omega$, is related to the magnitude of the velocity vector by $v=\omega R$ and is constant.
 * The angular acceleration, $\alpha$, is zero for uniform circular motion, since the angular velocity does not change.

 In particular, you should recall that even if the speed is constant, the acceleration vector is always non-zero in uniform circular motion because the **velocity changes direction**.
-According to Newton's Second Law, this implies that there **must be a net force on the object that is directed towards the centre of the circle**\footnote{The sum of the forces is often called the "net force" on an object, and in the specific case of uniform circular motion, that net force is sometimes called the "centripetal force" - however, it is not a force in and of itself and it is always the sum of the forces that points towards the centre of the circle.} (parallel to the acceleration):
+According to Newton's Second Law, this implies that there **must be a net force on the object that is directed towards the centre of the circle**[^1] (parallel to the acceleration):
 ```{math}
 \sum \vec F = m\vec a
 ```